Maroussiabelle/Maroussiabelle/README.md

 I am currently finishing a 3-month long mentored JavaScript TestAutomation internship at [EPAM systems](https://www.epam.com/)

-Open to exploring opportunities in QA, Development, DevOps, or Data Analysis with a commitment to continuous learning.
+Open to exploring opportunities in QA, Development, Project Management, or Data Analysis with a commitment to continuous learning.

 # Eager to Gain More Practical Experience: